adamwasiak/blacksmith-art/README.md

   **Fixed Bugs**

   -In the latter part of the project there were some bugs fixed related to responsive design, specifically homepage layout for various resolutions.
+These were fixed.

   -Specific bug impacting (smart) mobile users was fixed prior to project submission.
 The bug impacted homepage for the (smart) mobile users, preventing users from using nav bar    links to other sections of the page.
 (Home, My Work and Contact me).